Dustfade/mcv-game-issues/README.md

 - Describe how to reproduce the bug.
 - If this bug is map specific, type in console `status` to check map name
 - Attach a screenshot / video
+- If the game has crashes, attach a crash dump file from directory `Steam/dumps` and pick out the latest one.
 - Describe your PC Hardware configuration:
   - Operating system + Version
   - GPU name